 Once your hub is set, and you can wait a few months or even a year just to be sure, you can start closing accounts.
 There is no cost or penalty to close a bank account.

 With brokerage accounts, there may be a cost for an account transfer.
 The system is called ACATS, which stands for Automated Customer Account Transfer Service, and some brokers charge a small fee to transfer accounts.
 This allows you to transfer assets as assets, rather than liquidating them and transferring cash.
-This may be better since a transfer has no tax implications while liquidation does.
+This may be better since a transfer has no tax implications while liquidation does. (many brokers will offer a new account bonus to help offset this cost)

 You don't have to cancel or transfer everything at once.
 You can opt to do the easy stuff first, like bank accounts, and push off the more involved ones, like brokerages, until later.
 Or you can get lucky like me and have Ally Bank acquire TradeKing and never deal with it at all. 🙂